Clinical Counsellor, Accredited Supervisor & Educator

 I’m a clinical counsellor, supervisor and educator based in Central Victoria.

-I’m a Clinical member of PACFA* (Psychotherapy & Counselling Federation of Australia) , a Supervisor member of AAOS (Australasian Association of Supervision) and an accredited PACFA & AAOS supervisor
+I’m a Clinical member of PACFA* (Psychotherapy & Counselling Federation of Australia) and an accredited PACFA supervisor.

 As a Clinical member of PACFA* I enjoyed having an active role in their College of Counselling Leadership Group from 2016-2021.

-From 2017-2021, I was delighted to be a member of the AAOS board and took the role of secretary for that time.
+From 2017-2021, I was delighted to be a board member of the Australasian Association of Supervision and took the role of secretary for that time.

 All counselling, supervision and reflective practice services are delivered online using online video link (OVL) via the Zoom platform.